On fairness of multi-center allocation problems: Model

 In our model, since we also incorporate (incomplete) priorities over agents, along with the idea of pairwise stability in matching theory, it is natural to consider envy-freeness with respect to these priorities.
 However, as we mentioned earlier, the priorities in our model are incomplete: From each center, we have one priority only over its own members.
 As a result, determining whether an agent’s envy is justified (based on these priorities) becomes challenging due to this incompleteness.\footnote{In Section~\ref{sec:pairwisestable}, we further discuss the classical pairwise stability in our model.}

 First, we start with an obvious case: When two agents are from the same center.
-In this case, the assignment may violate the envious agent's priority since he has a higher priority than the agent who received that object.
+In this case, the assignment may violate the envious agent's priority since he has a higher priority than the agent who received the object that he desired.

 Given $f(R)$, agent $i$ \textit{internally justifiedly envies} another agent $j$ at $f(R)$ if \begin{itemize} \item[(1)] $i$ envies $j$ at $f(R)$; \item[(2)] $i$ and $j$ belong to the same center, i.e., $c(i)=c(j)=c$; and \item[(3)] $i\succ_c j$. \end{itemize}